 What can you do to improve the way you and the people you lead are handling workplace change?
 How can you build up reserves to minimize the cumulative cost of change?

-- First, understand that change is neither good nor bad.
+- Understand that change is neither good nor bad.
 Workplace change needs to be understood in its totality.
 Generally, more change is more stressful than less change.
 Start to look at whether the net impact of change on people is positive, neutral or negative, based on whether they have the time, tools, and energy needed to succeed.

-- Second, recognize the harm in taking away resources.
+- Recognize the harm in taking away resources.
 It is more draining to take away resources than it is helpful to add them.
 In other words, the negatives are stronger than the positives.
 The more “loss” is involved in change over time, the harder it is for positives to counteract or create the sense of capacity and reserves needed to respond to change with energy and enthusiasm.